 Representative Publications

 Ortega-Llebaria,M.,*Nemoga, M., Presson, N. (2017).
 “Long-term experience with a tonal language shapes the perception of intonation in English words: How Chinese–English bilinguals perceive “Rose?” vs.“Rose”.”Bilingualism: Language and Cognition, pp. 1-17.
+PDF

-3. Documenting prosody in understudied languages, dialects, and populations
+4. Documenting prosody in understudied languages, dialects, and populations

 Ideally, an unbiased understanding of speech perception is based in a representative sample of languages and speakers.
 This line of research contributes to this goal by documenting the prosody and segmental contrasts of understudied languages and populations